 If you’re a parent like me who’s been giving your teen a little side-eye when they wander downstairs at 1:30 p.m. in their pajamas, you probably wish they could be doing something productive right about now.
-In addition to helping out around the house (and I wish you luck with that), there is actually something important that older teens could be doing.
-This could be an ideal time for your high school juniors to get a jumpstart on the college application process.
+In addition to helping out around the house (and I wish you luck with that), there is actually something important that older teens could be doing: summer college prep.
+It’s an ideal time for your high school juniors to get a jumpstart on the college application process.

 It might actually help them to have something positive to focus on for the future, and they are likely more motivated than ever to envision a time when that future will arrive!